HPinES-Tech/MEL-Software/README.md

 NOT AN OFFICIAL MINECRAFT PRODUCT.
 NOT APPROVED BY OR ASSOCIATED WITH MOJANG OR MICROSOFT.

 # WARNING!
-Before installing this tool, you must know that:
+Before installing this tool, you must know that @peanutsloveem is very cruel about your opinions and that:
 - This tool is **NOT** yet available on Apple devices due to software limitations.
 - This tool is in stages of **ALPHA.** It's not fully stable.
 You can head down to the [Troubleshooting section](https://github.com/HPinES-Tech/MEL-Software#troubleshooting) to fix it.
 - This tool is **NOT** a virus.
 It is 100% safe to use since the .bat file only runs scrcpy, adb, and echo commands.
 It does not forward your data to any server.
     - If Windows says it could be a virus, do not trust it, in the meantime, you can check out [our VirusTotal scan](https://www.virustotal.com/gui/file/e46405c06f369cebe30e177e400b732bbd2c00d8a2c13b1f1f98dd87b01e9900?nocache=1). (will be updated regularly on each updates)
         - If you're full of shit and paranoia, then you can run the scan yourself by downloading the .ZIP file on Github your own, fuck you.
 - This tool can have a long time updating due to Linux distributions support and timezones, we cannot set a release date for the later versions because we might delay it over and over...
-- If you unplug your phone during the session, then it is not our fault that your phone has the highest resolution all of the sudden. (does not mean it's a virus)
+- If you unplug your phone during the session, then it is not our fault that your phone has the highest resolution all of the sudden. (does not mean it's a virus, you're just an idiot)
     - To exit the tool, please close the application that is displaying Minecraft, your phone display settings will be reverted back to normal, this is recommended to do so.
     - If your phone has been affected with the highest resolution, then please head down the [troubleshooting section](https://github.com/HPinES-Tech/MEL-Software#troubleshooting) to fix it.